leec94/cissp-notes/2024/domain_notes/6-sec-assmt-test.md

 - vuln assessment: identifies vulns and weaknesses in systems and applications
 - configuration mgmt: deals with change to config items as part of the chagne mgmt process
 - patch mgmt: process of applying updates to systems and apps in a timely manner
+- validation: develop a level of confidence that business requirements are clearly understood and validated with business owner
+- verification: after validation, process that confirms that an application or product is being built correctly
+- completeness: ensuring all the use cases of an application, based on all defined requirements related to functionality, have been covered
+- correctness: each "use" case representing what's supposed to be built
+- consistency: functionality being specified consistently in all areas
+- assurance: degree of confidence that an org has that its security controls are correctly implemented, provided by validation and verification

 #### quick ref tables